t32k/maple/README.md

 ## Installation

-Firtst up, you have to install latest [Node.js](https://nodejs.org/en/).
+Firtst up, you have to install the latest [Node.js](https://nodejs.org/en/).

 Next, please type the following commands.